BadMonkey22/TwittBlock/README.md

 	"What's wrong with you?
 Do you hate free speech and America?"

 **No!
 Not at all!
 I'm proud to be an American.**  I feel so lucky that as Americans, we have the freedoms that we do.
-If I call out my senator for speeding down the highway and taking a photo of his odometer with his phone [LINK](https://github.com/BadMonkey22/TwittBlock/blob/main/JerryMoranOdometer.png), I don't need to worry about being sent off to a hard-labor camp as a political dissident.
+If I call out my senator for speeding down the highway and taking a [photo of his odometer with his phone](https://github.com/BadMonkey22/TwittBlock/blob/main/JerryMoranOdometer.png), I don't need to worry about being sent off to a hard-labor camp as a political dissident.

 I value the first amendment and I respect your freedom to invoke your first amendment rights as you see fit.
 [However, the first amendment is *not* absolute](https://www.mtsu.edu/first-amendment/article/959/fighting-words).
 The first amendment does not give Americans cart blanc to say whatever they want, whenever they want.
 The first amendment also does not guarantee that your opinion *must or will be heard.* I do not expect that you will listen to anything I have to say.
 (I am married and a father, I'm used to being ignored.)